persistentlabtech/windows-client/README.md

 Create user account in ADUC anexample admin1 and admin2 and give passwords..
 Add the users to Domain Admins and Eneterprise Admins Group

-Create user account in ADUC anexample n user1 and user1 and give passwords..
+Create user account in ADUC an example  - user1 and user2 and give passwords..

 Test login to windows10 and windows11 using then new accounts created..